James T. Dutton

 Purchasing Chocolates

 Availability and Purchasing Chocolates.
 I make chocolates at approximately monthly intervals.
 For those who have signed up for email notices, I send a message giving the due date and when that batch will be ready.
-Ordinarily I also have a small number of boxes available at other times.
-So if you have an unanticipated need for chocolate—for a birthday celebration, an impromptu dinner party, an unexpected guest, even just a need for a chocolate fix—contact me a day in advance, and your order will be ready.
+Sometimes I also have a small number of boxes available between batches.
+So if you have an unanticipated need for chocolate—for a birthday celebration, an impromptu dinner party, an unexpected guest, even just a need for a chocolate fix—contact me a day in advance, and I will let you know about availability.
 Note that I do need approximately a day to bring the chocolates from freezer to room temperature slowly so that condensation does not form on them.
-I cannot promise to have every size box available at all times, but I intend to have an assortment.
 You should not use the regular order form for these special orders; email or phone instead.
 With enough advance notice, I could produce chocolates for other occasions, such as parties and weddings.
 I have an email list of previous customers that I use to announce times when I will have the chocolates for sale from my home.
 If you wish to be added to the email list (or to be removed from it), use the link below to send the request.

 Chocolates are available only to those willing to travel to Staunton, Virginia, for pickup; at this time I do not offer the option of shipping them.

 Pricing.
-Boxes of chocolates purchased directly from me are ordinarily available in four sizes:
+Boxes of chocolates purchased directly from me are ordinarily available in four sizes (note that prices have increased as of the July 2024 batch):

 If you are picking up chocolates, I am located at 200 Austin Avenue, Staunton.
 A map for locating my house is available.